 A Merry Little Christmas by Julia Williams

-It’s quite an emotional story with pregnancy, death, an accident, dealing with cuts in social services and all the usual family drama, with a merry Christmas at the end.
+A Merry Little Christmas is quite an emotional story with pregnancy, death, an accident, dealing with cuts in social services, and all the usual family drama, with a merry Christmas at the end.

 It’s a well-written read with likable characters I enjoyed it and will be looking out for more festive fiction by Julia Williams.

 Christmas at the Candied Apple Cafe by Katherine Garbera

-It took no time at all getting into this book.
+It took no time at all getting into this book by Katherine Garbera.
 It felt like you were reading a Christmas movie.
 It is set in Manhatten where Iona meets Mads through business connections.
 Iona is an upmarket cafe/shop owner of The Candied Apple Cafe and Mads the widowed dad of a cute 6-year-old girl.

 It really is a stereotypical movie setting and is perfect for getting you in the Christmas mood.
 Towards the end, I got a little frustrated with the two main characters, but the little girl steals the show.
 At around 200 pages its a nice quick read with some lovely truffle recipes at the end.